-With rising rates of disordered eating, it is impossible to have enough treatment providers for all of those who suffer.
+With rising rates of eating disorders, it is impossible to have enough treatment providers for all of those who suffer.
 And unfortunately, many suffer with little to no resources.
 Eating Disorder Prevention has either never been prevalent, or seems to have taken a seat on the back burner.

 I became intimately aware of this when moving to Wichita and seeing that there are less than a handful of providers in the area, and of that, even less that were currently taking on clients.

 For some in our area, that is a death sentence.

 In fact, Anorexia and ED’s are the #1 lethal mental illness, outweighing schizophrenia and depression and topping the charts of lethality at 20%.

 But, more importantly:

 Although getting more treatment providers is a necessity in our community, it is also important that we implement PREVENTION measures.
 And that, we can all do.

 Contextually we have a choice to contribute to, ignore, or prevent the problem, and little by little we can change the culture around healthy eating.

 Kids going through puberty, athletes in body-aware sports (i.e. bodybuilders, ballerinas, gymnasts, runners, swimmers) persons who are overweight, those with a family history, depression, anxiety, perfectionism, and negative body image are all risk factors for the development of an ED.
 Keep an eye out for early warning signs — the earlier it’s caught, the better treatment outcomes are.